loreanvictor/rxdeep/docs/md/index.md

 ## Thin and Type Safe

-**RxDeep** includes minimal surface area (effectively `State` and `Keyed` objects), focusing only on effectively tracking and propagating changes across a reactive state tree.
-Its bundle size is roughly `1KB`, not including dependencies.
+**RxDeep** includes minimal surface area, focusing only on effectively tracking and propagating changes across a reactive state tree.
+Its bundle size is roughly `~1.5KB`, not including dependencies.
 Including dependencies (which is [RxJS](https://rxjs.dev), and hence most probably already included in your bundle), it would be `~6.5KB`.